 Where did the ABC logo come from?

-Created by renowned graphic designer Paul Rand in 1962, the ABC logo features a simplified monochromatic design depicting the alphabet letters A, B, and C.
+Created by renowned graphic designer Paul Rand in 1962, the ABC logo features a simplified monochrome design depicting the letters A, B, and C of the alphabet.

 Who created the ABC logo?